Register an intention to marry

 If you are providing your original birth certificate, you must also provide current photographic identification, eg drivers licence, proof of age card.

 If you have been married, you must provide your original marriage certificate and original divorce certificate (decree absolute) or original death certificate (if a previous partner is deceased).
 Photocopies are not accepted.
 If these documents are in another language, they must be translated into English by an authorised interpreter/translator service.

 Give your notice of intended marriage and supporting evidence to your celebrant.

-You must lodge the notice of intended marriage at Births, Deaths and Marriages.
+Both parties must visit the registry office in person to lodge a notice.
 You will need to bring the supporting evidence and pay the notice lodgement fee of $108.